1.1 Booking Enquiries

 3.13 Taking a Study Break

 Long-term students are entitled to a two- week break for every 10 weeks booked, and a one-week break for each additional 5 weeks.
 Students are to inform the Director of Studies and/or the School reception staff at least 7 days before they plan to take a break.
 Breaks must consist of whole weeks (Monday to Friday) and the course only will be added on to the end of the enrolment.
 If the revised enrolment extends into the high season, a difference in fees may apply.
 In the case of study breaks, underutilised accommodation and courses cannot be passed on to other students and refunds will not be given.
 Students returning from a study break cannot expect to return to the same class, teacher or accommodation (in exceptional circumstances, the School reserves the right to move the students’ personal belongings while the student is not present).
 Once a break has been confirmed, dates cannot be changed and students may not turn up for lessons during the respective week/s.
 Students requiring a visa for the duration of their stay must ensure that their enrolment includes any planned study breaks.
 Accommodation is not carried forward.
+The last course week/s cannot be booked as a study break.

 3.14 Exam Information